Monday, June 10, 2013

 devout Presbyterian and possibly not enthusiastic about the liquor business.

 As Choisser’s reputation as a businessman grew, he came to be tapped for important jobs.
 Said to be a staunch Republican, although never seeking office for himself, he was appointed to the State Fair Board of Montana.
 He also lobbied for favored causes and is said to have been an interested spectator at many sessions of the Montana Legislature.
 At the outbreak of World War One, Choisser was hailed as “one of the real leaders of Rosebud County,” serving as chairman of the County Council of Defense, chairman of the executive and finance committees of the Red Cross and as a member of the State Draft Board.
-He was praised for being one of few in the county to reach the limit on war bond purchases.
+He was praised for being one of few in the county to reach their goal on war bond purchases.
 Not to be outdone, his wife Florence was superintendent of surgical dressings and later vice chairman of the local Red Cross Chapter.

 One event that may have diverted Joe’s attention was a fire.
 The rays of the sun filtering through a window apparently ignited straw packing in the basement of the J.E.
 Choisser Wholesale Liquor Company in July 1917.
 Exploding bottles of liquor helped fuel the flames that completely gutted the building.
 The Alexander Hotel next door, shown here, also sustained some damage.
 Almost immediately Choisser hired a noted Montana architect to help him renovate the block and add a third floor to the structure.
 A central open lightwell was added to the design, bringing sunlight to the interior.
 The original pediment inscribed with Joe’s name was installed at the top.
-Today the building is a centerpiece of the Forsyth Historic District and on the National Register of Historic buildings.
+Today the building is a centerpiece of the Forsyth Historic District and on the National Register of Historic Buildings.

 Two years after the fire, on October 21,1919, at the relatively young age of 53, Joe Choisser died.
 It was a particularly difficult time for Florence.
 Just hours later her father, who had been living with the Choissers, passed away after a lengthy illness.
 Joe is said to have made monetary contributions to all the local denominations but was partial to the Presbyterian faith of his wife.
 Appropriately then, his funeral was presided over by Rev. H. G. Kiemme at Forsyth’s First Presbyterian Church, a structure also currently on the National Historical Register.
 Joe’s pallbearers, all said to have been his longtime personal friends, carried the Montanan to a grave site in Forsyth Cemetery, as his widow and daughter grieved along side.
 Many in the region were said to have mourned his untimely passing.